-Well I’m all grown up now, and I loooove spinach—spinach salad, spinach pizza, sauteed spinach, spinach in sandwich wraps.
-This is our favorite recipe for sauteed spinach.
-It’s so versatile that you can use it as a side for just about any meat or pasta, as a topping with feta cheese for pizza, and it’s great as a bottom layer in Crustless Quiche.
+Well I’m all grown up now, and I loooove spinach—spinach salad, spinach pizza, sautéed spinach, spinach in sandwich wraps.
+This is our favorite recipe for sautéed spinach because the garlic and shallot add so much flavor.
+It’s versatile and you can use it as a side for just about any meat or pasta, as a topping with feta cheese for pizza, and it’s also great as a bottom layer in Crustless Quiche.

 [Updated: October 29, 2008]

 - large saute pan—need plenty of stirring room

 - 2 pounds spinach (stemmed, or baby spinach)